Pueblo Chemical Depot

-The Pueblo Chemical Depot is a chemical weapons storage site located in Pueblo County, Colorado, United States.
-The Pueblo Chemical Depot is one of the last two sites in the United States with chemical munitions and chemical material.
-The Pueblo Chemical Agent Destruction Pilot Plant (PCAPP) which is under the Program Executive Office, Assembled Chemical Weapons Alternatives (PEO ACWA) program is currently destroying its stockpile of 155mm and 105mm artillery shells and 4.2-inch mortars, all of which contain a form of the chemical agent mustard gas.
+The Pueblo Chemical Depot was a chemical weapons storage site located in Pueblo County, Colorado, United States.
+The Pueblo Chemical Depot was one of the last two sites in the United States with chemical munitions and chemical materiel.
+The Pueblo Chemical Agent Destruction Pilot Plant (PCAPP) which is under the Program Executive Office, Assembled Chemical Weapons Alternatives (PEO ACWA) program destroyed its stockpile of 155mm and 105mm artillery shells and 4.2-inch mortars, all of which contained a form of the chemical agent mustard gas.
+The United States Army decommissioned the depot on September 12, 2024.

-The depot houses 2,613 tons (2,369 metric tons) of mustard agent in approximately 780,000 munitions, equivalent to about seven percent of the original chemical material stockpile of the United States.
+The depot housed 2,613 tons (2,369 metric tons) of mustard agent in approximately 780,000 munitions, equivalent to about seven percent of the original chemical materiel stockpile of the United States.
 Destruction operations began at the Pueblo Chemical Agent-Destruction Pilot Plant in spring 2015 with full-scale operations beginning later in 2016.
-Destruction of all munitions is expected to be complete by Dec.
-31, 2023.
+Destruction of all munitions was complete by Jun.
+22, 2023.